• Skip to primary navigation

 Canadian Butter Tarts

 A recipe for Canadian Butter Tarts!
-These flaky tarts are filled with a decadent brown sugar maple center.
+These flaky tarts are filled with a decadent brown sugar maple center and baked until set.

 Course Dessert